NikKowPHP/social-brain/chapters/chapter-17.md

 It wasn't a clean debate.
 It was a painful, grinding conversation about what to sacrifice.
 Mark argued passionately for a delay, his Architect brain refusing to ship a product he felt was incomplete.
 Jane countered just as fiercely, her Sentinel instincts demanding they honor their commitment to the launch date, protecting their credibility.

 Maria didn't have the answer.
-All she could do was conduct the painful conversation, using every tool she had to keep the dialogue from becoming destructive.
+All she could do was conduct the painful conversation, usingevery tool she had to keep the dialogue from becoming destructive.
 She used the Empathy Loop to ensure Mark felt his plea for quality was heard, and then did the same for Jane's case for reliability.
 There was no magic solution, only the slow, difficult work of helping the team confront the consequences of their political loss.

 Finally, grudgingly, they reached a consensus.
 They would hit the date, but they would have to shelve the features they loved.
 It wasn't a moment of quiet, professional resolve; it was a moment of shared, pragmatic grief.